 Chime is an American-based neobank that offers various financial products through its mobile applications.
 As a digitally enabled platform, Chime does not operate any physical branches.
 The app comes with a physical Visa debit card.

-Chime makes money by charging so-called interchange fees for every transaction conducted with the card.
-Furthermore, it generates profits through the high-yield savings accounts it offers.
+Chime makes money by charging so-called interchange fees for every transaction conducted with the card, interest earned on cash, as well as ATM fees.

 How Chime Works